mbilal-x/frontendmentor__P2_qr-code-component-main/README.md

 I do feel bad about not knowing how to use grid.
 I might look into it in the future.

+-> which I did, and now I can say I have a good sense oh how and where to use display grid property.

 ## Author

 - Website - [Muhammad Bilal](mohammadbilal.me)